It’s quick and easy setting up a sole trader business. You don’t need to do anything special and is great to test the waters of your new business.

 Open a business bank account

 You will need to open a business bank account so that you can keep your business and personal finances separate.
-Many banks offer free business banking for the first year, so it’s worth shopping around.
 Banks will usually require your limited company registration number before you can open an account.

 Set up your online bookkeeping system